 Hey, Soul Sister by Train

-Click Here for tab for Soul Sister by Train
+Click Here for tab for Hey, Soul Sister by Train

 Starting things off with this incredibly catchy feel-good song from the American rock band Train.
 It has a really nice upbeat tone that layers in some ukulele to give it that extra layer of happiness.
 It’s the lead single from their album Save Me, San Francisco and was, of course, hugely successful.
 It sold over 6 million copies in the US alone and even won a Grammy for Best Pop Performance.

-Although the acoustic guitars are pretty quiet in the mix here, they essentially follow the same chords as the ukulele/keys do.
+Although the acoustic guitars are pretty quiet in the mix here, they essentially follow the same chords as the ukulele/keys.
 We’re in the key of C (read this to learn how to find the key) and the four chords are C, G, Am, and F. Each of those chords will be played for 2 cycles of the strumming pattern which is D-D-DUDU.
 You’ll also need a capo on the fourth fret to play it in key with the original.

 Let It Be by The Beatles

 Click Here for tab for Let It Be by The Beatles

 A classic, catchy hit from the legendary British band The Beatles.
 Songwriter Paul McCartney said he was inspired to write the song after experiencing a dream about his mother.
-During this time tensions in the band were high, and his mother visited him in the dream to tell him ‘it will be alright, just let it be’, and thus the song was conceptualized.
+During this time tensions in the band were high and his mother visited him in the dream to tell him, ‘it will be alright, just let it be.’
+The rest is music history.

 The chord progression is mostly carried by the piano here, with the electric guitar providing a more single-note melody, atmospheric kind of role.
 However, we encourage you to follow the piano with the guitar as that’s where you find the magic of the 4-chord progression.
 Which is once again C, G, Am, and F.